Francia Raisa: Career

 From 2018 to 2022, Raisa starred in the Freeform show, Grown-ish, executive produced by Black-ish creator Kenya Barris.
 She starred in the show's first four seasons, exiting upon the character's graduation at the end of the fourth season.
 She also starred in Freeform's 2018 television film, Life-Size 2, opposite Tyra Banks.

 In May 2021, Raisa was cast in How I Met Your Mothers spinoff series How I Met Your Father, which premiered on Hulu on January 18, 2022.
 In February 2022, the series was renewed for a 20-episode second season.
 In September 2023, however, it was cancelled after two seasons.

 Personal life

 Raisa was born in Los Angeles.

 In the summer of 2017, Raisa donated one of her kidneys to singer and actress Selena Gomez, who has lupus.
 The latter was told by doctors that the two were a match and later informed Raisa of the confirmation.
-In 2023, Raisa shared on Instagram about her recent diagnosis with polycystic ovary syndrome (PCOS).
+In 2023, Raisa shared on Instagram about her recent diagnosis with polyendocrine metabolic ovarian syndrome (PMOS).

-In September 2025, Raisa was asked about the rumors that she and Selena Gomez are no longer friends following her kidney donation.
-She said: "I'm grateful that I could do that for her.
-From the beginning the doctors told me, it's a donation.
-There are too many rumours.
-I've never said anything."
-Raisa said "I'm very happy for her" when asked about Gomez and Benny Blanco getting married.